 Arrangements with Company-Sponsored Private Fund-The Company co-invests alongside a Company sponsored private fund through joint ventures between the Company and the sponsored private fund.
 These co-investment joint ventures are consolidated by the Company.
 The Company has capital commitments, as general partner, directly into the private fund and as an affiliate of the general partner, capital commitments satisfied through co-investment joint ventures.
 In connection with the Company's commitments as an affiliate of the general partner, the Company is allocated a proportionate share of the costs of the private fund such as financing and administrative costs.
-Such costs expensed during the nine months ended September 30, 2017 and 2016 were immaterial and they relate primarily to the Company's share of deferred financing costs on borrowings of the fund.
+Such costs expensed during the three months ended June 30, 2017 and 2016 as well as the six months ended June 30, 2017 and 2016 were immaterial as they relate primarily to the Company's share of the private fund's deferred financing costs which was capitalized.

-Contingent Consideration for Internalization-Contingent consideration for Internalization is payable to certain senior executives of the Company in connection with Colony's acquisition of the real estate investment management business and operations of its former manager in April 2015, as discussed in Note 13.
+Contingent Consideration-Contingent consideration is payable to certain senior executives of the Company in connection with Colony's acquisition of the real estate investment management business and operations of its former manager in April 2015, as discussed in Note 13.

 Selling Commissions-Certain NorthStar Securities employees earn selling commissions related to the sale of equity in the retail companies.
-For the nine months ended September 30, 2017, commissions paid or payable to these employees were immaterial.
+For the three and six months ended June 30, 2017, commissions paid or payable to these employees were immaterial.

 Advances to Employees-Certain employees are permitted to participate in co-investment vehicles which generally invest in private funds managed by the Company.
 Additionally, the Company grants loans to certain employees in the form of promissory notes bearing interest at the prime rate with varying terms and repayment conditions.
-Outstanding advances were immaterial at September 30, 2017 and December 31, 2016.
+Outstanding advances were immaterial at June 30, 2017 and December 31, 2016.

 Corporate Aircraft-The Company's corporate aircraft may occasionally be used for business purposes by affiliated entities or for personal use by certain senior executives of the Company.
 Affiliated entities and senior executives reimburse the Company for their usage based on the incremental cost to the Company of making the aircraft available for such use, and includes direct and indirect variable costs of operating the flights.
-These reimbursements amounted to \$0.6 million and \$0.2 million for the three months ended September 30, 2017 and 2016, respectively, and \$1.5 million and \$0.4 million for the nine months ended September 30, 2017 and 2016, respectively.
+These reimbursements amounted to \$0.5 million and \$0.1 million for the three months ended June 30, 2017 and 2016, respectively, and \$0.9 million for the six months ended June 30, 2017 and 2016, respectively.